dappblock/nextjs-ic-starter/README.md

 dfx start --background
 ```

+Note: If you run it in MacOS, you may be asked allow connections from dfx local server.

 Enter the commands to install dependencies, deploy canister and run Next.js dev server:
 ```bash
 npm install